yanhan2017/Academic-Matchmaking/README.md

 [this link]: http://python.land

 ## 3. Installation
-Before using this application, you need to have the academicworld database populated and running on MySQL, MongoDB and Neo4j.
+Before using this application, you need to have Python 3 installed and the academicworld database populated and running on MySQL, MongoDB and Neo4j.
 The following libraries are also needed:
 - dash
 - pandas
 - mysql